mikemerin/HadesTracker/README.md

 ### TODOs:
 * Each boon:
-  * If not able to be used yet: greyed out
-  * If requirements have been met: normal color
   * If in use: brighter border color
     * Note: color blind mode needed (check mark / etc)
   * Hover: show other boon requirements (and if that boon has another, show it in dashed/weaker color)